 Part of the problem is that the technology is evolving before our eyes.
 It is hard to commit significant investment to a particular drone, payload or service provider if something more sophisticated is right around the corner.

-Lastly, we have the Tier three group of visionaries.
-These are the high profile companies looking to develop systems that can deliver packages, provide internet services or perform long distance flights beyond the visual sight of the operator.
+Lastly, we have the tier three group of visionaries.
+These are the high profile companies looking to develop systems able to perform package delivery, deliver internet services or perform long distance flights beyond the visual sight of the operator.

 Today we face a new, high profile and largely unproven group of unmanned aircraft and operators evolving in an environment of unprecedented industry safety